AI Image Generation

 magick identify -format "%wx%h\n" gpt-image-2-4k.png

-The expected output for a landscape 4K request is:
+The expected output for this landscape 4K request is:

 hljs text